rackerlabs/support-how-to/content/skype-for-business/skype-for-business-faq.md

 #### How do I organize my contacts by location, department, or other criteria?

 Create a new group based on the category you need.
-For instance, you might create a group called &ldquo;Headquarters staff&rdquo; and add contacts to that group.
+For instance, you might create a group called "Headquarters staff" and add contacts to that group.

 #### How do I get added to or removed from a list of delegates?